Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 NUM_KERNELS : Number of kernel connections you want to create.

-TARGET: Define whether you are measuring the performace of jupyter or zasper.
+TARGET: Define whether you are measuring the performance of jupyter or zasper.

 PID: the process id of jupyterlab or zasper once you start the process.